dowusubekoe-dev/aws-course_k21-academy/README.md

 ## Introduction to Cloud Computing
 ### Traditional Architecture
-Companies were hosting all their servers and other network resources either in the office or a data center (on-premise).
+<p> Companies were hosting all their servers and other network resources either in the office or a data center (on-premise).</p>

 ### Problems with Traditional Architecture
 - Payment for the data center (rent)